 Reading Time: 2 minutes

 Winning the confidence of customers was important before the recent crisis.
-Now, in the forever altered world following the crisis, earning their trust is imperative.
-Social listening and engagement play a critical role in doing so.
-During months of social isolation, people turned to and relied on social media to maintain a connection to the outside world.
+Now, in the forever-altered world following the crisis, earning their trust is imperative.
+Social listening and engagement play a crucial role in achieving this.
+During months of social isolation, people turned to and relied on social media to maintain connections with the outside world.

-Businesses must pander to this inclination because it is not going to fade away anytime soon.
+Businesses must cater to this inclination because it is unlikely to fade away anytime soon.
 The crisis may have passed, but some of the shifts that it created are here to stay.
 For this reason, social listening and engagement should be pillars of every single company’s marketing strategy.

 Preferred Form of Customer Service